-And what about that marathon your ran?
+And what about that marathon you ran?
 Did you simply “run” it?

 Or did you limp across the finish line plagued by blisters, or did an adrenaline surge at the end combined with earlier weeks of training carry you, propel you, or thrust you across that finish line?

 When editing your essays, take a minute to examine your descriptions.
 Do they bore?
 Are they common?
 If so, look at your verbs.
-Then look bland verbs up in a thesaurus.
+Then use a thesaurus to upgrade any bland verbs.
 You may find descriptive options far better than the ones you are so used to using.
 Looking in the thesaurus is like going to the store to buy a new pair of thick-soled, walking shoes.
 It means making the effort to turn in your trusty, worn-out pair for new ones.
 Your walk will have new bounce when you pull just the right pair off the shelf.
 Your writing will also have restored vigor when you use the thesaurus to inject life into it.

-Warning: To enliven your writing without making a fool of yourself, only use words that you know the meaning and connotation of.
-Don’t choose words to impress.
+Warning: To enliven your writing without making a fool of yourself, only use those words for which you know the meaning and connotation.
+Don’t choose words simply to impress.
 Choose them to convey meaning succinctly and vividly.